8-Week Mindfulness for Life Courses

-8-Week Mindfulness for Life Courses, Online or In Studio – October 2021
+8-Week Mindfulness for Life Course – In studio

-Mindfulness is an essential life skill to keep you balanced and healthy with a ripple effect that supports the wellbeing of the people you encounter every day.
-By training the skill of of moving your attention to focus on what is steadying in the present moment, you feel calmer and more in control of your life.
-The 8-Week Mindfulness for Life Course, also called the 8-Week Mindfulness Based Cognitive Therapy for Life Course or 8-Week MBCT-Life, was developed by the University of Oxford Mindfulness Centre for anyone who would like to learn mindfulness to manage the frantic pace of daily life.
-It is based on the 8-Week MBCT for Depression Course, recommended by the National Institute of Clinical Excellence in the UK for people who are currently well but have had 3 or more episodes of severe depression, to prevent the recurrence of a further depressive episode.
-The University of Oxford in conjunction with the Wellcome Trust, is currently investigating the role of an equivalent programme for teenagers to prevent the development of mental health problems.
-People who complete an 8-Week Mindfulness course have been shown through research to experience*:
+Mindfulness is a valuable life skill to keep you balanced and healthy with a ripple effect that supports the wellbeing of the people you encounter every day.
+With busy lives, our brains learn to live in constantly ‘switched on’ state, leaving us feeling agitated, dissatisfied and exhausted.
+By training the skill of of moving your attention to focus on what is steadying in the present moment, you are training the brain to exist in a more restful state, leaving you feeling calmer, happier, healthier and more in control of your life.
+The 8-Week Mindfulness for Life Course, also called the 8-Week Mindfulness Based Cognitive Therapy for Life Course or 8-Week MBCT-Life, was developed by the University of Oxford Mindfulness Centre and is for anyone who would like to learn mindfulness to manage the frantic pace of daily living.
+It is based on the 8-Week MBCT for Depression Course, recommended by the National Institute of Clinical Excellence in the UK.
+The University of Oxford, in conjunction with the Wellcome Trust, is currently investigating the role of an equivalent programme for teenagers to prevent mental illness.

 - Lower stress, anxiety and depressive symptoms when compared to a control group